Vembanad lake continues to shrink and decay, 20 years after Ramsar tag | Law-Order

 James also said that it has to be seen whether effluents from the houses as well as the houseboats, as the lake is a major tourist destination in the state, are being treated before they flow into the water body.

 ''Kerala's biodiversity and its water bodies are the main assets of the state.
 They also give a boost to the tourism sector.
 We need to protect them.''
-James, who is now Pro-Vice Chancellor at Karunya University in Tamil Nadu, further said that where encroachments are concerned, the huge constructions by private landowners or builders and the government along the lake shore are the ones that pose a major problem, and instead of focusing on them, going after common people living there was not a solution.
+James, who is now Pro-Vice Chancellor at Karunya University in Tamil Nadu, further said that where encroachments are concerned, the huge constructions by private landowner or builders and the government along the lake shore are the ones which pose a major problem and instead of focusing on them, going after common people living there was not a solution.

 The CPI(M) MP was also of the view that the lake was being encroached upon by the residents living along its shore as well as those running resorts to extend their properties.